impactdialing/impactdialing/README.md

 Run `grunt test` from `callveyor` to continuously run Callveyor tests in Firefox, Safari and Chrome.

+# Deploying to production

+We run Impact Dialing on Heroku.
+We deploy to two apps.
+The main one ("impactdialing") serves admin.impactdialing.com and caller.impactdialing.
+The other one ("impactdialing-twiml") is solely responsible for handling Twilio webhooks, and runs a single Perforance dyno.

+Performance dynos run on a dedicated VM and don't suffer from performance leakage from neighboring dynos, and so have a consistently fast response time that we couldn't achieve on standard dynos.
+By isolating the two apps, we can be sure that slow requests on the main app don't disrupt call flow, which is very latency-sensitive.

+The main impactdialing app should be configured to have the Cloudflare proxy enabled, to protect from attacks. impactdialing-twiml should not have the Cloudflare proxy enabled, as it only services requests from Twilio, and we want those requests to stay within the AWS datacenter and not take a roundtrip through Cloudflare first.
+Make sure to keep this URL a secret, since it does not have Cloudflare protection.

 # Services

 ## Running the damn thing